 This Hive evolved in a symbiotic relationship with a vast Tree.
 The Tree grants them many benefits, but its loss would cripple them.

-The Tree of Life origin basically asks you to make sure you always have a planet with a Tree of Life on it.
-Should you struggle, and lose access to a full grown Tree of Life, your entire species will suffer penalties.
+The Tree of Life Origin basically asks you to make sure you always have a planet with a Tree of Life on it.
+Should you struggle with that, and lose access to a fully grown Tree of Life, your entire species will suffer penalties.